wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Ban, Delete Trolls.
 * Define moderators and rolls.
 * Archive your chat, Save log of your chat history.
-* Chat in 29 languages.
+* Chat in 30 languages.
+* Offline Mode
 </pre>

 <pre>